bastienleonard/pysfml-cython/doc/sphinx/source/building.rst

 https://github.com/bastienleonard/pysfml2-cython/downloads, and ignore
 most of this section.
 The installer contains the module itself, and the required DLLs (SFML and dependencies).
 The DLLs are dropped in Python's folder, e.g. ``C:\Python27``.
-I tried to place them in a directory inside ``Lib\site-packages\``, but Windows wouldn't find the DLLs at runtime (it works for Pygame's installer though, I have no idea why).
+If you haven't already, make sure that this folder has been added to the ``PATH`` environment variable.

-Christoph Gohlke also provides installers, with support for Python 2.6 as wellas  native 64 bits installers on his website: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pysfml2
+Christoph Gohlke also provides installers, with support for Python 2.6 as well as native 64 bits installers on his website: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pysfml2

 You should be able to use pySFML 2 without installing anything